bedfordscott/intrusiondetector/README.md

 Once you have installed the dependencies, you can compile the program using ghc:

-ghc -o ids ids.hs
+ghc -o intrusiondetector intrusiondetector.hs

 This will create an executable file called ids.
 You can then run the program using the following command:

 bash
-./ids
+./intrusiondetector

 # Usage